exakat/exakat-docs/Reference/Rules/Classes/DemeterLaw.rst

 	:og:description: The law of Demeter specifies a number of constraints to apply to methodcalls from within an method, so as to keep dependencies to a minimum
 	:og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Law of Demeter.html
 	:og:locale: en
-The law of Demeter specifies a number of constraints to apply to methodcalls from within an method, so as to keep dependencies to a minimum.
+.. raw:: html	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Classes\/DemeterLaw.html","url":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Classes\/DemeterLaw.html","name":"Law of Demeter","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 10 Jan 2025 09:46:17 +0000","dateModified":"Fri, 10 Jan 2025 09:46:17 +0000","description":"The law of Demeter specifies a number of constraints to apply to methodcalls from within an method, so as to keep dependencies to a minimum","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/exakat.readthedocs.io\/en\/latest\/Law of Demeter.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>The law of Demeter specifies a number of constraints to apply to methodcalls from within an method, so as to keep dependencies to a minimum.

 .. code-block:: php